HMJiangGatech/sam/cran-comments.md

     sub-directories of 1Mb or more:
       libs  22.4Mb
 ```
+It seems that on LINUX architectures, the CHECK returns one NOTE because the libs subdirectory is then above the 1MB threshold.
+However, it seems that this NOTE only appears under LINUX, but not under Windows or OSX.
+My understanding is that this inflation of the libs subdirectory is due to the use of Rcpp.

 ## Downstream dependencies
 All dependecies have been check with 0 errors | 0 warnings | 0 notes